-To improve the security of a Wi-Fi network, you should change the administrative password on your wireless access point or router immediately when installing the unit.
+To improve the security of your Wi-Fi network, you should change the administrative password on your wireless access point or router immediately when first installing the unit.
 The default passwords for popular models of wireless network gear are well-known to hackers and often posted on the Internet.
 Most devices do not allow the administrative username to be changed, but if yours does, seriously consider changing this name as well.